-- 3.12 Prior to the meeting of the Written Review Panel, the Clerk will seek any further written representations from the complainant concerning the reasons why the matter should be reviewed.
-The complainant will have 5 school working days to provide this information.
-The Clerk will supply this information to the Chair of Governors who will have 5 school days to submit any comments to the Panel.
-The Panel should have 5 clear school working days to consider all the information in advance of the meeting.
-The information to be sent by the Clerk to the Review Panel should comprise the following: - The original completed complaints form; - The response to the complaint from the Headteacher and/or the Chair of Governors; - The completed Review Request Form; - Any additional written representations from the Chair of Governors or the complainant
+- 3.12 Prior to the meeting of the Review Panel, the Clerk will seek any written representations from the complainant concerning the reasons why the matter should be reviewed.
+The complainant will have 10 school days to provide this information on the Review Request Form.
+The Clerk will supply this information to the Chair of Governors who will have 5 school working days to submit any further comments to the Panel.
+The Panel should have 5 clear school days to consider all the information in advance of the meeting.
+The information to be sent by the Clerk to the Review Panel should comprise the following: - The completed complaints form; - o response to the complaint from the Headteacher and/or Chair of Governors; - The completed Review Request Form; - o Any additional written representations from the Chair of Governors or the complainant.